 WATA technology enables the local production of sodium hypochlorite (chlorine) for water disinfection and treatment purposes.

-WATA technology allows users to make their own chlorine from water, salt, and electricity.
-The system converts a measure of salt and water into sodium hypochlorite (bleach) by way of electrolysis.
-The Wata products are available in 5 sizes depending on the quantity of active chlorine made from 0.5 to 60 liters.
+WATA technology is a portable device that allows users to make their own chlorine using just water, salt, and electricity.
+The system converts a measure of salt and water into sodium hypochlorite (bleach) by a process called electrolysis.
+It is designed by the Antenna Foundation based in Geneva, Switzerland.
+This product is commercially available and comes in 5 different sizes depending upon the quantity of active chlorine made from 0.5 to 60 liters.

-Current distribution regions include Burkina Faso, Cambodia, Comoros, DR Congo, Guinea, India, Mali, Nepal, Pakistan, Rwanda and Zambia.
+Target region for this product includes; Burkina Faso, Cambodia, Comoros, DR Congo, Guinea, India, Mali, Nepal, Pakistan, Rwanda, and Zambia.

-The manufacturing process is all based in Switzerland with Swiss suppliers.
+The manufacturing process is based on Switzerland with Swiss suppliers.
 One of the main suppliers is a social venture employing only people suffering from a disability (psychological, mental, physical).Correspondence with manufacturer

 The electrolysis technology is not patented but the brand and design are trademark protected.Correspondence with manufacturer

 As of 2019, more than 5,000 products have been distributed.

 Active chemical and concentration (%) of the product (not the concentration of the treated water)

 Does the water flow through a treatment system or does it remain in a container?